3ekoTheGreat/wrangle_and_analyze_data/README.md

 Sharing tweets is one of the main keys for growing a twitter account.

-Therefore, we use the data at our disposal ***to get a better understing on what influence sharing***, as time (hours, days), kind of dogs (breeds, stages) and rating, in order to give some insight to the marketing team.
+Therefore, we use the data at our disposal ***to get a better understanding on what influence sharing***, as time (hours, days), kind of dogs (breeds, stages) and rating, in order to give some insight to the marketing team.

 You can see a summary of the data wrangling and cleaning:[wrangle_report](https://github.com/pierreconreaux/wrangle_and_analyze_data/blob/master/wrangle_report.ipynb)